arcusmaximus/TrRebootModTools/Documentation.md

 ## Sound modding

+### TR2013/ROTTR

+The first two games in the series use the [FMOD](https://www.fmod.com/) sound engine and its .fsb file format.
+Rather than storing the audio files directly in the .tiger archives, however, they embed them in two custom formats:

+- Ingame sound effects are stored in .trXsound resources referenced by DRM files.
+You can convert these to .wav using the SoundConverter in these modding tools.
+- Dialogue, music, and cutscene sound effects are stored in .mul files (short for "multiplexed stream") alongside subtitles and sometimes cutscene animation data.
+When you extract such a .mul file, the tool will automatically pull out the .fsbs and convert them to .wav.
+It will also output the subtitles as a .json file.
+If there is any animation data, it will be written to a .trXcineanim file, but this can't be viewed or edited.

+Once you have an extracted sound, you can edit or replace the .wav and edit the subtitles if desired.

+To pack these into a new .trXsound resource or .mul file, you'll first need to install FMOD Designer version [4.36.04](https://archive.org/details/fmoddesigner43604win-installer) for converting the .wavs to .fsbs.
+Then launch the modding toolset's TrRebootTools.SoundConverter.exe, drag the .wav (for .trXsound) or .json (for .mul) onto the input list, specify your mod folder as the output location, and click Convert.

+### SOTTR

 SOTTR uses the Wwise sound engine, which has a proprietary file format called .wem (for Wwise Encoded Media).
 To create such files, you need the Wwise authoring tools, which can be installed for free through the [Audiokinetic Launcher](https://www.audiokinetic.com/download/).